itzloop/misura/README.md

-# promwrapgen
+# misura

-> promwrapgen wraps an interface or a struct and adds prometheus metrics such as success count, error count, total count and duration
+> misura wraps an interface or a struct and adds prometheus metrics such as success count, error count, total count and duration

 THIS IS A WIP